dargueta/unicorn-lua/README.rst

 At the moment I'm only testing this on unmodified Lua 5.1 - 5.3 and LuaJIT 2.0 on Linux and OSX.
 I cannot guarantee the library will behave as expected on all host platforms, though I will try.
+(LuaJIT on OSX is particularly finicky.)

 Known Limitations
 -----------------